EUDAT-B2STAGE/http-api/docs/quick_start.md

 $ data/scripts/prerequisites.sh
 # you have now the executable 'rapydo'
 $ rapydo --version
+# If you use a shell different from bash (e.g. zsh)
-# you can use also with his short alias 'do'
+# you can try also the short alias 'do'
 $ do --help
 ```